puemos/radiopush/README.md

 ![ci](https://github.com/puemos/radiopush/workflows/CI/badge.svg)

-Share and discover songs, with friends colleagues and family
-Create private or public channels, share them with anyone
+Radiopush is a new way of music discovery.
+It helps you find new songs by sharing with your friends, colleagues and family.
+Whether it's a jam you are just vibing to or an obscure track from your favorite artist, share it with the community of Radiopush and help others

 [https://radiopush.app](https://radiopush.app)